sourcefrog/cargo-mutants/DESIGN.md

 `run.rs` -- Run Cargo subprocesses, including dealing with timeouts.

-`signal.rs` -- Handle Ctrl-C signals.

-`source.rs` -- A source tree and files within it.
+`source.rs` -- A source tree and files within it, including visiting each source file to find mutations.

 `textedit.rs` -- A (line, column) addressing within a source file, and edits to the content based on those addresses.